Beaumaris Lake revamp great news for wildlife | CBC News

 From stormwater pond to wildlife habitat

-Since it was built in 1977, the area has naturalized with shrubs, mature trees and water-dwelling plants, turning the catchment system into an engineered wetlands within city limits.
+Since it was built in 1977, the area has naturalized with shrubs, mature trees and water-dwelling plants, turning the catchment system into an engineered wetland within city limits.

-A decade ago, Paszkowski was asked by the city to research biodiversity at their various stormwater ponds.
+A decade ago, Paszkowski was asked by the city to research biodiversity at Edmonton's various stormwater ponds.

-Of the 70 ponds they surveyed, Paszkowski's team found amphibians in more than half of the ponds and 50 species of animals in total at the various sites.
+Of the 70 sites surveyed, Paszkowski's team found amphibians in more than half of the ponds and 50 species of animals in total.

 "Most of the animals that use the wetlands have to have some kind of terrestrial habitat," she said, adding that it's not uncommon to see mallards, Canada geese, American Coots or even pelicans in more naturalized stormwater ponds.